jabyrd3/nest-grabber/readme.md

 [ ] find a node .eslintrc i like for autoformatting

 # usage
+- clone this repo
+- navigate to it and run `npm install`
-for now, just copy config.ex.js to config.js and replace the strings. then run node index.js. files will be written to the directory index.js is in for now.
+- for now, just copy config.ex.js to config.js and replace the strings. then run node index.js. files will be written to the directory index.js is in for now.
+- `node index.js`